 I crawled into a heap of blankets and shivered.

-The implant wasn’t holding up all that well either.
-The lively thing now seemed feeble and absent, too.
+The previously lively implant now seemed feeble and absent, too.
 Overtaxing a freshly attached limb had been idiotic, but neither was it my choice, nor doing.
-Come to think of it, I was surprised it had not fallen off after the first lash.
+Come to think of it, I was surprised it hadn’t fallen off.

-Within an open gash I spied a dark tissue reaching towards my flaring reds and hold on for dear life.
-Revulsion overwhelmed me and I got sick, and then passed out.
+Within a gaping gash, I spied a much darker tissue reaching towards my blaring reds.
+Even not fully attached, this thing was holding on for its dear life.
+Revulsion overwhelmed me and I got sick.

 And now I was on the chopping block, too.